simplystats/simplystats.github.io/_posts/2016-12-09-pisa-us-math.md

 show that there is a general problem with math education in the US.
 Were it a country, Massachusetts would have been in second place in reading, sixth in science, but 20th in math, only ten points above the OECD average of 490.
-The US as country did not fair nearly as well as MA, and the same discrepancy between math and the other two subjects was present.
+The US as a whole did not fair nearly as well as MA, and the same discrepancy between math and the other two subjects was present.
 In fact, among the top 30 performing countries ranked by their average of science and reading rankings, the